OpenAgentsInc/v2/docs/inngest.md

    - Review and improve authentication and authorization checks
    - Implement additional security measures as needed

+## Refactored `sendMessage` Function

+The `sendMessage` function has been refactored into separate files for better modularity and maintainability:

+1. `lib/chat/authenticateUser.ts`: Handles user authentication using Clerk.
+2. `lib/chat/triggerInngestEvent.ts`: Triggers the Inngest event for message processing.
+3. `lib/chat/sendMessage.ts`: The main function that coordinates the message sending process.

+This refactoring allows for easier testing, maintenance, and potential reuse of the authentication and event triggering logic in other parts of the application.

 By following this comprehensive plan and implementing these additional steps, we can create a robust, scalable, and feature-rich chat system using Inngest for background processing.